mozilla/bedrock/docs/testing.rst

             brew install geckodriver

-- Download chromedriver's `latest release <https://chromedriver.chromium.org/downloads>`_ and add it to your system path:
+- `Download chromedriver <https://chromedriver.chromium.org/downloads>`_ and add it to your system path:

         .. code-block:: bash